lakshmipq/sslc/science/ch09-Heredity-and-Evolution/exam-qna.md

 * Round green — 3
 * Wrinkled yellow — 3
 * Wrinkled green — 1
+## (Q) The tall pea plant bearing red colour flowers (TTRR) is crossed with dwarf pea plant bearing white flowers (ttrr).
+Represents the result obtained in F2 generation of dihybrid cross with the help of checker board.
+Mention the ratio of different plants obtained in F2  generation.

 ## (Q) What is dihybrid cross ?
 Write the ratio of the plants obtained in the F2 generation in Mendel’s dihybridisation experiment.
 * Crossing between two plants of same species with two different characteristics.
 * Ratio 9 : 3 : 3 : 1.